-A life settlement is an alternative option to surrendering a policy or letting it lapse by not paying premiums.
-Often a person no longer wants to maintain life insurance, even though it has monetary value.
+A life settlement is an alternative to surrendering a policy or letting it lapse by not paying premiums.
+Often a person no longer wants to the policy, even though it has monetary value.
 A life settlement allows the person to extract at least some value.

-Alternative life settlements include taking a loan against the policy cash value or, if the policy has one, make use of an accelerated death benefit provision.
+Alternatives to life settlements include taking a loan against the policy cash value or, if the policy has one, making use of an accelerated death benefit provision.
 An accelerated death benefit pays the insured person a portion of the policy’s death benefit in either a lump sum or installments.
 This amount is subtracted from the death benefit payable when the insured dies, but provides cash that may be needed for current expenses.
-The accelerated death benefit is pretty much like entering a life settlement with the company that issued the policy.
+Exercising and accelerated death benefit is much like entering a life settlement with the company that issued the policy.

 Consider several questions before selling your life insurance policy:

-3) Will you lose eligibility for Medicaid if he receives a cash settlement
+3) Will you lose eligibility for Medicaid if you receive a cash settlement?

 Selling a policy may have tax implications, creditors may be able to claim the proceeds, and the insured may have to divulge his or her health status and personal information about himself and his family to the investment company.

-Because of the possibility for fraud, it's useful to be sure the buyer deposits the settlement proceeds in an escrow account with an independent bank to ensure the safety of the funds during the policy transfer.
+Because of the possibility for fraud, the seller should be sure the buyer deposits the settlement proceeds in an escrow account with an independent bank to ensure the safety of the funds during the policy transfer.

 I don’t have any family to leave my life insurance policy to.
 Do I have to be sick to collect on the policy while I’m still alive?